-- Lack of safety and increased vandalism

-- Proximity to residential areas, parks, playgrounds, and flood zones

-- Loss of tax revenue for the City.
+- Presence of asbestos-containing materials and lead-based paint - Lack of safety and increased vandalism - Proximity to residential areas, parks, playgrounds, and flood zones - Loss of tax revenue for the City.

 The City has estimated that up to 500 potential brownfield properties may exist within priority communities of the Lower Mill Creek Valley alone.